adrieleprimo/Cross-site-scripting/README.md

 <code>You can learn more about vulnerabilities here: https://owasp.org/www-community/vulnerabilities/.</code>
 #### XSS
-XSS is an injection attack frequently based on JavaScript, but it can also include HTML or any type of code that our browser can execute.
+**Cross-site scripting** or **XSS** is an injection attack frequently based on JavaScript, but it can also include HTML or any type of code that our browser can execute.
 They inject into a web application with the focus of being executed by other users.
 In this way, it can send malicious code to other people who may mistakenly click on a script that captures sensitive or important information.

 ### Payloads